dbt-labs/docs.getdbt.com/website/snippets/_enterprise-permissions-table.md

 Permissions:

 * Account-level permissions &mdash; Permissions related to the management of the dbt Cloud account.
 For example, billing and account settings.
 * Project-level permissions &mdash; Permissions related to the projects in dbt Cloud.
-For example, repos and access to the IDE or dbt Cloud CLI.
+For example, repos and access to the dbt Cloud IDE or dbt Cloud CLI.

 ### Account roles
 Account roles enable you to manage the dbt Cloud account and manage the account settings (for example, generating service tokens, inviting users, and configuring SSO).
 They also provide project-level permissions.
 The **Account Admin** role is the highest level of access you can assign.

 #### Account permissions for account roles

 | Account-level permission| Account Admin | Billing admin | Project creator | Security admin | Viewer |
 |:-------------------------|:-------------:|:-------------:|:---------------:|:--------------:|:------:|
 | Account settings        |     W         |               |        R        |       R        |   R    |